csunsong/craigslist-apt-analyzer/README.md

 Provides an easy Scrapy-based tool to search, collect, and analyze apartment rental prices in regional markets.
+Output goes directly to CSV and Plotly.

 <b>Requirements:</b>
 <ul>